 INSPIRED BY THE MOUNTAINS

-In june 2015, Katja has been nominated as Nepal Goodwill Ambassador by the Nepalese government, together with 16 other international mountaineers, like Reinhold Messner, Jamling Tenzing, Peter Hillary, Ralf Dujmovits and Edurne Pasaban, to stimulate tourism in the country and helping to rebuild the country.
+In june 2015, after the devastating earthquake in Nepal, Katja has been nominated as Goodwill Ambassador by the Nepalese government, together with 16 other international mountaineers, like Reinhold Messner, Jamling Tenzing, Peter Hillary, Ralf Dujmovits and Edurne Pasaban, to stimulate tourism in the country and helping to rebuild the country.

 Katja: “It was by happy accident that I discovered that my passion lies in the mountains.
 I like the majesty of nature in the mountains, the physical activity and having a clear goal.
 In the silence of the peaks I get perspective on the hectic of daily life; reflecting on and clarifying what is really important to me.
 And it’s a unique experience to see what a strong bond develops with your teammates.
 You’re dependent on each other, living together in often very demanding circumstances.
 That takes close cooperation, and is very motivational.”